 About Dr. Prokhorov

-Alexander V. Prokhorov, MD, PhD, has spent most of his research career in Texas and is currently a professor in the Department of Behavioral Science, Director of the Tobacco Outreach Education Program (TOEP) and Co-Director of the Duncan Family Institute eHealth Technology Program.
+Alexander V. Prokhorov, MD, PhD, has spent most of his research career in Texas and is currently a professor in the Department of Behavioral Science, Director of the Youth and Family Cancer Prevention Program and Tobacco Outreach Education Program (TOEP).

 Professor, Department of Behavioral Science, Division of OVP, Cancer Prevention and Population Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX